ethereum/EIPs/EIPS/eip-ondemand-data.md

 error OracleDataRequired(bytes32 oracleId, bytes oracleQuery, address oracleContract)
 ```

 `oracleId` is a unique identifier that references the decentralized oracle network that generates the desired signed off-chain data.
 Oracle IDs would be analogous to Chain IDs in the Ethereum ecosystem.
+Clients are expected to resolve a gateway that corresponds to an Oracle ID, similar to how clients are expected to resolve an RPC endpoint based on a Chain ID.

 `oracleQuery` specifies the off-chain data that is being required.
 Valid data formats for this parameter are specific to the oracle ID used.
 This might include chain id, contract address, function signature, payload, and timestamp/"latest" for cross-chain reads.
 For price feeds, it could include a ticker symbol and timestamp/"latest".